 User can move the whole flow with the left mouse button held down, just like they would move a street map in a browser.

-To zoom in or out, the user can either click the respective buttons on the bar on top of the flow line or use the mouse wheel.
+To zoom in or out, the user can use the mouse wheel or, if implemented, click the respective buttons on the bar on top of the flow line.
 The zoom is semantic: detailed information is added or removed depending on the zoom level.

 If the process flow is wider than the available space, a chevron (< or >) appears on the side where the flow extends beyond the visible area.
 A number also indicates how many process steps lie outside, such as < 2 or 5 >.

-Clicking a node in the flow spawns a popover with additional details about this element.
-It also gives the user a deeper insight into the status or, in the event of an issue, a way to solve the problem.
-From the quick overview, the user can navigate to the element’s fact sheet.
+When a node is clicked, applications should provide a popover with additional details about this element.
+It should give users a deeper insight into the status or, in the event of an issue, a way to solve the problem.
+From the quick overview, users should be able to navigate to the element’s fact sheet.

-If no additional information needs to be displayed, an action sheet can be triggered instead of the popover to allow the user to perform actions on the item.
+If no additional information needs to be displayed, an action sheet can be triggered instead of the popover to allow users to perform actions on the item.

 Labels on Connections